codefromhezad/finn/readme.md

 ## TODO

+* TOOLS widget on Dashboard
-* Mail budget export : Export user's accounting as a CSV file and mail it to the user's email
+  * Mail budget export : Export user's accounting as a CSV file and mail it to the user